guardian/security-hq/hq/README.md

   >
   > *Mac OSX:* `$ brew install yarn`

-2. Install all the dependencies:
+2. Then install all the dependencies by running:

 `$ yarn`

-3. Run the setup for the dependencies:

-`$ yarn run setup`

 #### Running checks with Yarn